 Common Career Paths for Building Maintenance Engineer

-Building Maintenance Engineers who advance into the role of a Chief Engineer are fairly uncommon.
-Chief Engineers on average earn $72K per year.
+Building Maintenance Engineers do not often transition into Chief Engineer roles.
+The role averages $72K per year.
 Building Maintenance Engineers go on to become Maintenance Engineers more often than anything even though median pay for the role is $45K.
 Building Maintenance Engineers who move into a Chief Building Engineer role, another well-traveled path for those in this field, tend to find salaries of $66K.

 Building Maintenance Engineer Job Listings